Veronika2025/DisasterResponsePipeline/README.md

 ### Project Files:
 #### process_data.py:
-The ETL script takes the file paths of the two datasets, cleanse the datasets and stores it into a SQLite database in the specified database file path.
+The ETL script takes the file paths of the two datasets, cleans the datasets and stores it into a SQLite database in the specified database file path.

 #### train_classifier.py:
 The machine learning script loads the data from the SQLite database, builds a text processing machine learning pipeline to classify the messages into 36 categories and exports the final model as a pickle file.